lqez/onedaydev/content/authors/lqez/_index.md

 ---
 title: lqez
 bio: |
+  <strong>Park Hyunwoo</strong>
-  Being a pixel of the universe.
+  An ordinary developer.
+Trying to be a pixel of the universe.
 avatar: /images/lqez.jpg
 featured: true
 social: